romainducrocq/wheelcc/README.md

 ### Help
 ```
-Usage: wheelcc [Help] [Dbg] [Pre] [Link] [Lib] [Out] FILES
+Usage: wheelcc [Help] [Debug] [Preprocess] [Include] [Link] [Linkdir] [Linklib] [Output] FILES

 [Help]:
     --help          print help and exit

-[Dbg]:
+[Debug]:
     -v              enable verbose mode
     (Debug only):
     --lex           print  lexing    stage and exit
     --parse         print  parsing   stage and exit
     --validate      print  semantic  stage and exit
     --tacky         print  interm    stage and exit
     --codegen       print  assembly  stage and exit
     --codeemit      print  emission  stage and exit

-[Pre]:
-    -E           do not preprocess, then compile
+[Preprocess]:
+    -E              enable macro expansion with gcc

+[Include]:
+    -I<includedir>  add a list of paths to include path

 [Link]:
     -S              compile, but do not assemble and link
     -c              compile and assemble, but do not link

-[Lib]:
+[Linkdir]:
+    -L<linkdir>     add a list of paths to link path

+[Linklib]:
     -l<libname>     link with a list of library files

-[Out]:
+[Output]:
     -o <file>       write the output into <file>

 FILES:              list of .c files to compile
 ```

 ****